enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro-ii.md

 - Lets you go from point A to point B
 - Destroy objects
 - Clone Objects
-- Only moves objects from poinnt A to point B
+- Only moves objects from point A to point B

 ---